corda/corda-docs-portal/content/en/platform/corda/4.8/open-source/key-concepts-node.md

 ## Node architecture

-A Corda node is a JVM runtime environment with a [unique network identity](../../../../../en/platform/corda/4.8/open-source/key-concepts-ecosystem.html#node-identities).
+A Corda node is a Java Virtual Machine (JVM) runtime environment with a [unique network identity](../../../../../en/platform/corda/4.8/open-source/key-concepts-ecosystem.html#node-identities).
 A node hosts Corda services and
 CorDapps.
 Here is a visualization of the node’s internal architecture:

 {{< figure alt="node architecture" width=80% zoom="/en/images/node-architecture.png" >}}